 Liberty Hall Historic Site consists of two historic houses—Liberty Hall and the Orlando Brown House—surrounded by four acres of lawns and gardens.
-Until further notice, the Orlando Brown House is closed to the public, but guests can see Liberty Hall on guided tours offered Monday-Saturday at 11:30 a.m. and 1:30 p.m.
-Please note: We will be closed for the season from December 16, 2020 - March 13, 2021.
-We will re-open for tours on March 15, 2021.
+There are two tours per day, Monday -Saturday at 11:30 a.m. and 1:30 p.m.
+Please purchase your tickets for tours online.

 Behind-the-Scenes Attic Tour: https://www.youtube.com/watch?v=2x3uMI35bqg

 Inside the lives of the Stepney family: https://www.youtube.com/watch?v=_smcVIBtAFI